 Cam founded The Cam Neely Foundation for Cancer Care in 1995 in memory of his parents, Marlene and Michael, who both lost their battles with cancer.
-After having been a family member of a cancer patient, Cam understood firsthand the needs of the family to be close to their loved one while they're being treated for cancer.
+Through this experience Cam understood firsthand the needs of the family to be close to their loved one while they're being treated for cancer.
 The Neely House was built as a respite for those families and patients.
 He found many patient needs are simple, like bright hospital rooms, family waiting spaces and cancer research.
 Cam believes that improving these small things help ease the overwhelming experience of cancer treatment.

-Cam became the current President of the Boston Bruins in 2010.
+Cam became the President of the Boston Bruins in 2010.
 He oversees all of the club’s hockey and business operations.
-After being traded to Boston in 1986, Cam’s potent blend of offensive talent and punishing presence led him to being one of the most revered players in team history.
+After being traded to the Bruins in 1986, Cam’s potent blend of offensive talent and punishing presence led him to being one of the most revered players in team history.
 He ranks 5th on the Bruins all-time goal list and leads the franchise in playoff goals.
 Cam’s number 8 was retired in 2004 and the following year was elected to the Hockey Hall of Fame.
 As the team’s President, he led the Bruins to a Stanley Cup victory in the 2010-2011 season.